1Hezekiah began to reign when he was 25 years old, and he reigned 29 years in Jerusalem; and his mother’s name was Abijah, the daughter of Zechariah.

 9For behold, our fathers have fallen by the sword, and our sons and our daughters and our wives are in captivity for this.

-10Now it is in my heart to cut a covenant with Yahweh, the God of Israel, that his fierce anger may turn away from us.
+10Now it is in my heart to cut a covenant with Yahweh, the God of Israel, so that his fierce anger turns away from us.

-11My sons, do not be negligent now, for Yahweh has chosen you to stand before him, to minister to him, and that you should be his ministers and burn incense.”
+11My sons, do not be negligent now, for Yahweh has chosen you to stand before him, to serve him, and that you are to be his ministers and burn incense.”

 12Then the Levites arose, Mahath the son of Amasai, and Joel the son of Azariah, of the sons of the Kohathites; and of the sons of Merari, Kish the son of Abdi and Azariah the son of Jehallelel; and of the Gershonites, Joah the son of Zimmah and Eden the son of Joah;

 13and of the sons of Elizaphan, Shimri and Jeuel; and of the sons of Asaph, Zechariah and Mattaniah;